Pandemic Unemployment Assistance FAQs

 If you became unemployed or partially unemployed on or after January 27, 2020, have an active UI claim, and are serving penalty weeks after February 2, 2020, the EDD has begun a PUA claim for you because you were ineligible for regular UI during that time period and may be eligible for PUA.
 You should not reapply for regular UI or apply for PUA.
 The benefits of filing this claim for you is that you may be eligible to receive PUA benefits during these difficult economic times where you otherwise would not receive benefits on your regular UI claim.

-If you are in this situation, you will be mailed a Notice of Pandemic Unemployment Assistance Award as early as May 2, 2020, with more information about the PUA program and how to receive these benefits, and a separate Pandemic Unemployment Assistance Self-Certification form.
+If you are in this situation, you will be mailed a Notice of Pandemic Unemployment Assistance Award, with more information about the PUA program and how to receive these benefits, and a separate Pandemic Unemployment Assistance Self-Certification form.
 You should look out for these two different documents in the mail.
 On the self-certification form, you must indicate whether you were unemployed, partially unemployed, unable to work, or unavailable to work due to a COVID-19 related reason.

 To receive benefits on the PUA claim, you must return the Pandemic Unemployment Assistance Self-Certification within 10 days of the date the form was mailed to you.